ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 During  the integration with OSS in some operators, some efficiency/scalability concerns have been discovered when synchronizing network inventory data for big networks.
 More discussions are needed to address these concerns.

-Considering that relational databases are widely used by traditional OSS systems and also by some network controllers, the inventory objects are most likely to be saved in different tables.
+Considering that relational databases are widely used by existing OSS systems and also by some network controllers, the inventory objects are most likely to be saved in different tables.
 With the model defined in this document, when doing a full synchronization, network controller needs to convert all inventory objects of each NE into component objects and combine them together into a single list, and then construct a response and send to OSS or MDSC.
 The OSS or MDSC needs to classify the component list and divide them into different groups, in order to save them in different tables.
 The combining-regrouping steps are impacting the network controller & OSS/MDSC processing, which may result in efficiency/scalability limitations in large scale networks.

 An alternative YANG model structure, which defines the inventory objects directly, instead of defining generic components, has also been analyzed.
 However, also with this model, there still could be some scalability limitations when synchronizing full inventory resources in large scale of networks.
 This scalability limitation is caused by the limited transmission capabilities of HTTP protocol.
 We think that this scalability limitation should be solved at protocol level rather than data model level.